1vn/mnist-adversarial/README.md

 ## train.py
 - `--data_dir`: The data directory to save/load MNIST data.
 - `--output_dir`: The output directory for the trained model.
 - `--train_steps`: The amount of steps to train.
-(Observation, models which are triande with more steps take longer to generate adversarial examples for!)
+(Observation: models which are triande with more steps take longer to generate adversarial examples for.)

 ## adversarial.py
 - `--origin`: The origin MNIST class to generate adversarial examples for.